lukso-network/docs/docs/guides/fetch-data/01-read-profile-data.md

 To inspect the address and check if it has an ERC725 contract, we can call its interface through the `erc725.js` library.
 The instance of the contract will need the following information:

--[LSP2 - ERC725Y JSON Schema](--add link to this page: https://docs.lukso.tech/standards/generic-standards/lsp2-json-schema/) which describes contract functions
+- [LSP2 - ERC725Y JSON Schema](../../standards/generic-standards/lsp2-json-schema/) which describes contract functions

   - SupportedStandards will fetch the interface
   - LSP3Profile fetches the data of the profile
   - LSP1UniversalReceiverDelegate will fetch received assets

 - `address`: the address of the contract
-- `provider`: a [provider](https://docs.lukso.tech/tools/erc725js/providers) object.
+- `provider`: a [provider](../../tools/erc725js/providers) object.
 Usually used with the RPC endpoint URL
 - `config`: used to configure the IPFS gateway

 Besides the schema, we also use `isomorphic-fetch` to fetch the HTTP response from the profile while using `node` for execution.
 You may not need this library if you use browser environments like `ReactJS` or `VueJS`.
 First, we have to install the libraries.